 For More Assistance

 If you’re not sure where to start, try our eating disorders information page.
-If you’re feeling discouraged or hopeless, please take a moment to read this letter of hope.
-If you have any questions or if we can assist you in any way, please feel free to email us and we’ll do our best to help.
+If you’re feeling discouraged or hopeless, take a moment to read this letter of hope.
+Please let us know if you have any questions or if we can assist you in any way, and feel free to email us and we’ll do our best to help.
 We care and we want you to get the eating disorder help that you need.
+We know that people who struggle with eating disorders are often the most compassionate, creative, caring, insightful people and this world needs more of you, not less.